 But first, why are we focusing on milling machine jobs?

-In addition to your fundamental metalworking tools, you may want a full-size metal lathe and a bridgeport-style milling machine in your home machine shop.
+In addition to your fundamental metalworking tools, you may want a full-size metal lathe and a bridgeport-style milling machine or knee mill in your home machine shop since there are some operations that are simpler on a lathe vs. a milling machine.
 These are likely two of your biggest pieces in size and cost.
-So if, like many hobbyists, you’re not starting with the space and budget to have it all, you need to make a choice.
+So if like many hobbyists, you’re not starting with the space and budget to have it all, you need to make a choice.

 A mill will enable you to make just about everything that isn’t cylindrical.
 Like a drill press, a mill operates by locking your flat, curved, or irregular workpiece into a vise, then lowering your spindle to your desired cutting depth along the vertical or Z Axis.
 Where mills and drill presses differ is the more robust cutting head of a mill allows you to move the workpiece along the two vertical or X and Y axes.
 The rotating cutting tool then creates a path allowing you to cut holes with exact dimensions or cut precise pockets, slots, etc.